What ADHD Medication Is Right For Me: A Guide to Informed Choices

 • Routines that respect natural cognitive rhythms

-These practical steps reinforce the clarity medication provides without relying on it as the sole form of support.
+These practical steps reinforce the clarity that medication provides.
+They also ensure you are not relying on medication as your only form of support.

 Educational and Occupational Accommodations